Lycodes vahlii: Description

 Lycodes vahlii varies in color from olive green to dark brown, paler on the belly, with between 5 and 12 dark bands on the body which continue onto the dorsal fin.
 The front bands are frequently notably darker than the rear bands.
 The inside of the mouth and the peritoneum are brown.
 It has an elongate body which has a depth at the origin of the anal fin 7% to 11% of the total length and it has a long tail with the distance from the snout to the origin of the anal fin being36& to 44% of the total length.
 The head is moderately long and its length is between 15% and 24% of the total length.
-The rather short and rounded pectoral fins have between 18 and 20 fin rays and their length is equivalent tp between 89% and 15% of the total length.
+The rather short and rounded pectoral fins have between 18 and 20 fin rays and their length is equivalent to between 89% and 15% of the total length.
 The lateral line runs close to the anal fin.
 There are small pores on the head and there is a dense covering of scales on the body, including the abdomen, but on the forward parts of the bases of the dorsal, anal and pectoral fins are naked.
 The teeth are blunt.
 The maximum published total length is 57 cm but it is typically between 35 and 40 cm.